Website Content Editing

 Text Links

-• Use language that briefly defines where a link will take the user ("Visit our College catalog for details"), or what action a link performs ("Download our PDF").
+• Use language that briefly defines where a link will take the user, if possible.

 • Make sure link text makes sense, even out of context.

-• Make every text link in a page unique.
+• Make every text link and link destination in a page unique.

 • Avoid complex tables or tables with empty cells.